drdv/git-dag/README.md

                         A list of branches, tags, objects' SHA (commits, trees, blobs) that represents a limitation from where to display the DAG
+  -R, --range RANGE [RANGE ...]
+                        A list to commits in a range to display.
   -n, --max-numb-commits MAX_NUMB_COMMITS
                         Max number of commits (set to 0 to remove limitation).
   --rankdir RANKDIR     rankdir argument of graphviz (LR, RL, TB, BT).